URBAN DREAM BROKERAGE - OUR FUTURE MASTERTON

 Masterton District Council Library and Connecting Communities Wairarapa.
 Property partner: Masterton Lands Trust.
 7 Church Street.
 July 2017.
 Information here.

 UDB calls for ideas for vacant and public space, a local advisory panel assesses them and a local broker then brokers the space with property owners, council and retailers to enable them to happen.
-While we don't fund your projects, we help make them go from dream to reality and provide advice to make them as excellent, innovative and accessible as possible.
+While we don't fund projects, we help make them go from dream to reality and provide advice to make them as excellent, innovative and accessible as possible.

 For inspiration and to see what's possible check out the image libraries of 78 UDB projects and counting in Dunedin, Wellington and Porirua.
 For more information on what Urban Dream Brokerage is about go here and check out our media and blog page.